codetombomb/grapefruit/privacy-policy.md

 We may update our Privacy Policy from time to time.
 Any changes will be reflected on this page.

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us at: [Your Contact Email]
+If you have any questions about this Privacy Policy, please contact me at: codetombomb@gmail.com